“This town is so cute, my teeth hurt,” I gasped as we motored up Central Street, past a real-life covered bridge.

 So, Where to Stay in Woodstock, VT?

-Here are some affiliate links to think through your accommodations in Central Vermont.
+Here are some affiliate links to think through your accommodations in Central Vermont; they provide a small commission upon purchase at no extra cost to you.
 Of course, the Woodstock Inn is the quintessential place to stay in town, and we loved exploring how its history and luxury mesh with Woodstock itself.

 To see other options, here’s an easy link to see rankings and ratings of other Woodstock hotels — just be careful because a bunch of them have names so similar that we almost drove into the wrong parking lot!

 If you’re driving further north and have kids with you, consider the super child-friendly family resort, Smuggs near Stowe, VT.
 They even have a singing pirate.

 If you’ve been to Woodstock, Vermont already, what did you enjoy doing, and what did I miss?
 If you haven’t been already, does this seem like a spot you’d like to see?